UncannyWorld/LittleStarGame/README.md

 ## How to run
 1 - On Unity click in Add project <br />
-2 - Select this project folder
+2 - Select this project folder <br />
 3 - When unity finishes opening the project go to **File** > **Build Settings** and **switch platform** to **android**.